Best Family Games Apps for iPhone and Android: 2026 Picks

 Rules take two turns to learn.

-We brought it to a video call with out-of-state cousins and everyone picked up the flow by turn two, including a 70-year-old uncle who had never played the tabletop version before.
+It works well over a video call with out-of-state relatives, and most people pick up the flow by turn two, even those who have never played the tabletop version before.

 Free with ads.
 Premium unlock costs $4.99.